Table of Contents

 File Eraser

-How to Permanently Delete Files from External Storage Device?
+How to Permanently Delete Files from External Storage Devices (USB, HDD, SSD, SD Card)

-There are many reasons why you might want to wipe your external storage device.
-For instance, before recycling, sharing, or selling your external storage device, it’s important to clean any personal data to prevent unauthorized exposure of sensitive personal data.
-This data may include your financial details, personal photos, videos, emails, and messages, which can cause serious harm if exposed.
+There are many reasons why you might want to wipe your external storage device, including recycling, sharing, or selling your external storage device, it’s important to clean it to prevent unauthorized exposure of sensitive personal data.

 How Simple Deletion Works on Any Storage Media?